School Council for 2017-2018

-Meetings are held regularly with Mr Pratt acting as the staff liaison to the Council.
+Meetings are held regularly with Mrs Mercer acting as the staff liaison to the Council.
 An agreed agenda is followed which has been set by the chairs.
 Discussions include any issues and ideas that have been raised by members of their class via the Bright Ideas boxes in each class or requests from members of staff.

 Mr Pratt (our PE Teacher) spoke to the School Council about having a football competition.
-It has been a very long time since we had such a competition so we decided to try it out with Year 5 and Year 6 children.
-Mr Pratt agreed to referee the matches for us.
+It had been a very long time since we had such a competition so we decided to try it out with Year 5 and Year 6 children.
+Mr Pratt agreed to referee the matches for the school council.

 The matches were played on a Monday and Wednesday lunchtime and each game lasted 15 minutes.
 The teams were made up of 5 in a team, with 2 subs.
 Both boys and girls were represented in the teams.
 The results were displayed in the main corridor and members of the School Council acted as scorers for the games.

-The competition lasted for four weeks, with the eventual winners being Merici and they were presented with certificates at our Celebration Assembly on Friday 6th February.
+The competition lasted for four weeks, with the eventual winners being Merici and they were presented with certificates at our Celebration Assembly.

-The School Council will discuss the possibility of running a similar competition for Year 3 and Year 4, perhaps in the summer term.
+The School Council will discuss the possibility of running a similar competition this year.